Taylor Institution Library for disabled readers

 The Taylor has a DaVinci Pro CCTV/OCR magnifier, currently located in the French and German Reading Room.
 The device can display high-definition enlarged images which can be of benefit to readers with low vision.
 The device also has an Optical Character Recognition (OCR) mode which can take snapshots of written text and convert them to audio speech.

-Please ask library staff for assistance if you wish to use the device.
+Please ask library staff if you wish to use the device.
 There are brief instructions near the device and a full instruction manual can be obtained from the enquiry desk.
-The remote control is kept at the issue desk.

 Services